 Ways and Means

-My first inclination was to overly complicate family worship (because…me), but what I have found is that the same elements used in corporate worship at church (minus ordinances/sacraments) are excellent for family worship.
+My first inclination was to overcomplicate family worship, but I found that the same elements used in corporate worship at church (singing, praying, and scripture) are excellent for family worship (minus the ordinances/sacraments of Baptism and the Lord’s Supper).

 Family worship doesn’t need to include long sermons which you’ve put tons of effort into like a pastor would for a Sunday sermon.
-It is better that you open the Word, beseech the Lord in prayer, and sing from a grateful heart—than you do nothing at all.
+It is better to open the Word and read it, beseech the Lord in prayer, and sing from a grateful heart — than do nothing at all!

-Too often, a lack of preparation would prevent me from just sitting down with my family, and reading a New Testament book.
-Just sitting through a reading of Colossians or Philippians is a wonderful way to spend the time.
-Don’t put too much pressure on yourself to be an exegete, or on your family to sit solemnly for too long or too often.
+Too often, a perceived lack of preparation prevented me from simply sitting down with my family and reading a New Testament book.
+Don’t overanalyze it.
+Simply reading Colossians or Philippians is a wonderful way to spend time.
+Don’t put too much pressure on yourself to be a bible scholar or your family to sit solemnly for too long or too often.

 Some Tips

 Be consistent.
-If you miss a day, don’t let that get you down, pick up the next day.
-Set a time if you have a family that is often separated doing different tasks AND STICK TO IT.
+If you miss a day, don’t let that get you down, pick it up the next day.
+Set a time when you’ll convene if you have a family that is often separated doing different tasks AND STICK TO IT.

 Be serious, but be light.
-Be prepared for children, especially, to now have the same reverence in your living room that you’ve taught them to have at church.
-Make it a time when people learn to seek God and worship Him together, rather than just another opportunity to disappoint Dad.
+Be prepared for your little ones to not have the same reverence in your living room that you’ve taught them to have at church.
+Make it a time when people learn to seek God and worship Him together.

 Finally, make sure to be humble and patient.
-As you lead your family in worship, it will be helpful for your family to hear you confess sin (and I am not talking about the general we-all-sin-everyday confession).
-Your children are being taught to worship a holy God, and they need to see you humble before Him.
+As you lead your family in worship, it will be helpful for your family to hear you confess sin (and I am not talking about the general “we-all-sin-everyday” confession).
+Your children are being taught to worship a holy God, and they need to see you humble before Him by specifically confessing your known sins and repenting of them.

-And be patient as you deal with all the little distractions and difficulties that are sure to come as you attempt to get your family doing something so wonderful for our Lord Jesus Christ as consistent family worship.
+And be patient as you deal with all the little distractions and difficulties that are sure to come as you lead your family to do something so wonderful as consistent family worship of our dear Lord Jesus.

 Encouragement for the Way